lensapp/lens/docs/extensions/guides/renderer-extension.md

 All UI elements are based on React components.

-As well you can add commands and protocol handlers:
+Finally, you can also add commands and protocol handlers:

 * [Command palette commands](#commandpalettecommands)
 * [protocol handlers](protocol-handlers.md)